IvanKozlov95/mobileagent/README.md

-# mobileagent
+# nodeBlogApi

-Poroject created as a test task for Mobishop.
 Rest api for simple blog on NodeJs with express and mongodb.

 To deploy run in console